toddcf/code-snippets/git/repositories/initialize-repository.md

 (The first time you push your branch to remote, you need to specify the name of the branch -- because it doesn't exist on the remote yet, and it's going to need to create it.)

 Behind the scenes, Git now creates a "remote tracking branch."
 This branch resides *in between* the local branch and the remote branch.
-(It is a local, read-only copy of the remote branch.)
+(It is a local, read-only cache of the remote branch.)
 That branch might look like `remotes/origin/main`.
 This remote tracking branch then copies its changes to the actual remote branch.

 So, *there is no direct connection between the local branch and the remote branch*.
 All pushes and pulls go through the remote tracking branch.

-- `git branch -r` will list your remote tracking branches.
-- `git branch -a` will list your local *and* remote branches.
-- `git ls-remote` will list any remote branches that do not exist on local yet.
+See [Branches](../branches/1-branches.md) for a list of commands to show your branches.

 ## To Create on Remote First